 These homemade peanut butter dog treats are full of wholesome ingredients.
-These are super easy to make and your dog will love you for making them!
+They’re super easy to make and your dog will love you for making them!

 My heart just melted to the floor a little looking at these pictures.
 Why are puppy pictures always the cutest?!
 And why can’t they stay that small and cute forever?

-Anyways, after a little time in the kitchen and three dogs running crazy at my feet I ended up with these treats.
+After a little time in the kitchen and three dogs running crazy at my feet, I ended up with these peanut butter oatmeal dog treats.
 These treats are firm enough to hold together, soft enough to chew on easily, and full of peanut butter!
-The peanut butter drizzle is optional, but highly recommended from my three taste testers.
-Well four if we include Josh, he ate one.
-Not kidding.

 Chomp!
 Hope your dogs enjoy these as much as my sweet pups did!

 I’ve listed the ingredients for these homemade peanut butter dog treats below.
 Consult with your vet if you’re concerned about any of the ingredients or have questions.

 - Flour: I used whole wheat flour to make these treats since it’s more nutrient dense.

 - Oats: Use old-fashioned oats for this recipe.
 They’re also labeled as rolled oats.

 - Baking powder: Prevents the treats from being too dense.